Web Scraping APIs

 Is web scraping as a service legal?

-The service is a tool; legality depends on what you scrape and how.
-Public data, respecting terms and applicable laws, and avoiding personal/copyrighted data keep you on safer ground - it's not legal advice.
+The service itself is just a tool - legality depends on what you scrape and how you use it.
+Sticking to public data, respecting each site's terms and the laws that apply to you, and avoiding personal or copyrighted data keep you on safer ground.
+This isn't legal advice.

 Why not just build my own scraper?

-You can, but proxies, anti-bot bypass, and constant maintenance are expensive in time and money.
-WSaaS offloads that so you focus on using the data.
+You can, but proxies, anti-bot handling, and constant maintenance cost real time and money - and they grow as your targets add more defenses.
+WSaaS offloads all of that so you can focus on using the data instead of keeping the pipeline alive.

 What does web scraping as a service cost?

-Usually per-request or credit-based pricing, so you pay for what you use rather than maintaining standing infrastructure.
+Pricing is usually per-request or credit-based, so you pay only for what you use rather than paying to keep idle infrastructure running.